djacob65/maggot-mkdocs/docs/index.md

 **3** - The web interface for entering metadata is entirely built on the basis of [definition files](./definitions/index.md).
 <a href="javaScript:;" class="extra-js extra-show-js">&nbsp;&nbsp; :octicons-chevron-down-16:</a><span class="extra-more extra-hide-more">
-The metadata are distributed according to the different sections chosen, each constituting a tab (see <a href="./images/entry_fig.png" data-lightbox="fig1">screenshot 1</a> & <a href="./images/entry_fig2.png" data-lightbox="fig5">screenshot 2</a>).
+The metadata are distributed according to the different sections chosen, each constituting a tab (see <a href="./images/entry_fig2.png" data-lightbox="fig5">screenshot</a>).
 Mandatory fields are marked with a red star and must be documented in order to be able to generate the metadata file.
 The entry of metadata governed by a controlled vocabulary is done by autocompletion from term lists (<i>dictionary, thesaurus or ontology</i>).
 We can also define external resources (URL links) relating to documents, publications or other related data.
 Maggot thus becomes a hub for your datasets connecting different resources, local and external.
 Once the mandatory fields (at least) and other recommended fields (at best) have been entered, the metadata file can be generated in JSON format.
 </span><a href="javaScript:;" class="extra-js-2 extra-hide-js">&nbsp; :octicons-chevron-up-16: </a>

 **4** - The file generated in JSON format must be placed in the [storage space](./infrastructure.md) reserved for this purpose.